White House, GOP both claim victory on student loans in debt limit bill

-The debt deal outlines that the pause ends 60 days after June 30, which takes off the table another extension that advocates were hoping to extract from President Biden.
+The debt deal outlines that the pause ends 60 days after June 30 and removes the possibility of another extension, which advocates were hoping to extract from President Biden.

 Biden had outlined in November that payments would resume either 60 days after the Supreme Court rules on his student loan forgiveness plan or 60 days after June 30, whichever came first.
 But the final bill text doesn’t factor in the high court decision at all.

-The locked-in date is causing fury among student loan advocates who were looking for another reprieve and creating more concerns for borrowers as the bill faces hurdles on its way through Congress.
+The locked-in date is causing fury among student loan advocates who were looking for another reprieve and creates more concerns for borrowers as the bill faces hurdles on its way through Congress.

 “Borrowers got sold out.
 That’s, I mean, the general feeling that I’m having, and I know a lot of our supporters are having today,” said Natalia Abrams, president of the Student Debt Crisis Center.